-Family tree for King Edward the Elder son of Alfred the Great showing:
+Family tree for King Edward the Elder showing:

-Edward the Elder became King after the death of his father in 899.
-He faced a challenge to the throne from Aethelwold, son of King Alfred’s brother Aethelred I. Aethelwold allied himself with the Vikings in the hope of defeating Edward but was killed in battle in 902.
+Edward the Elder became King after the death of his father, Alfred, in 899.
+He faced a challenge to the throne from Aethelwold, his cousin, who had been considered too young to rule after his father Aethelred I. Aethelwold allied himself with the Vikings in the hope of defeating Edward but was killed in battle in 902.